St Stephen's Church, Shepherd's Bush: 19th-century origins

-World Wars
+World wars

 91 parishioners of St Stephen's were killed during World War I; their names are recorded in the war memorial inside the church, mounted on the wall of the North aisle.
 A number were decorated for courage; these included Charles Carey, MM, L. W. Moberley, MC, and Captain Charles George Douglas Napier, MC, DCM (1892 – 15 May 1918).
 Napier was a flying ace credited with nine aerial victories, flying the Bristol F.2 Fighter, before being himself killed in action.
 When Napier was awarded his MC, it was noted in the London Gazette that he "displayed the greatest judgment, determination and daring".

 The church was hit by enemy bombing in around 1940 or 1941.
 The spire was damaged, apparently beyond repair.
 In the same raid the original stained-glass windows on the north aisle of the church were destroyed, as well as the great east and west windows.

-Post-War era and the Windrush Generation
+Post-war era and the Windrush Generation

 In 1949 scaffolding was erected to effect repairs to the spire, but it could not be saved, and was therefore taken down and replaced by the present structure, a low octagonal copper flèche.

 In 1950 centenary celebrations were held, including a "great pageant" and a "centenary dinner", attended by William Wand, the Bishop of London.

 In the 1950s many immigrants from the West Indies settled in Shepherds Bush, with St Stephen's becoming known as a church that welcomed what would become known as the Windrush Generation.
 In 1962 the Barbadian-born Wilfred Wood became curate to St Stephen's.
 Wood was a lifelong champion of racial justice, who in 1985 became the Church of England's first black bishop.
 Bishop Wood's influence is still felt today as many West Indian families remain rooted in St Stephen's.

-In 1958 The pipe organ, originally made by Henry Willis & Sons in 1888, was moved to the church from St Andrew, Haverstock Hill, where it was "restored and rebuilt" by N. P. Mander Ltd.
+In 1958 the pipe organ, originally made by Henry Willis & Sons in 1888, was moved to the church from St Andrew's, Haverstock Hill, where it was "restored and rebuilt" by N. P. Mander Ltd.

 In 1960 the parish was amalgamated with that of St Thomas, forming the new parish of St Stephen's and St Thomas.

 The church has a memorial to PC David Wombwell, a police officer who was murdered in 1966 in what became known as the Shepherd's Bush murders.